wsmd/react-use-form-state/README.md

 <input {...text('username')} id="signup-username" />
 ```

-## Custom Controls
+### Custom Controls

 `useFormState` provides a `raw` type for working with controls that do not use React's [`SyntheticEvent`](https://reactjs.org/docs/events.html) system.
-For example, controls like [react-select](https://react-select.com/home) or [react-datepicker](https://www.npmjs.com/package/react-datepicker) have `onChange` and `value` props that expect a raw value instead of an event.
+For example, controls like [react-select](https://react-select.com/home) or [react-datepicker](https://www.npmjs.com/package/react-datepicker) have `onChange` and `value` props that expect a custom value instead of an event.

 To use this, your custom component should support an `onChange()` event which takes the value as a parameter, and a `value` prop which is expected to contain the value.
-Note that if no initial value is given, the component will receive a `value` prop of `undefined`.
+Note that if no initial value is given, the component will receive a `value` prop of an empty string, which might not be what you want.
+Therefore, you must provide an [initial value](#initial-state) for `raw()` inputs when working with custom controls.

 ```js
 import DatePicker from 'react-datepicker';